nrgrp/dbcp/README.md

-The `BiconvexRelaxProblem.solve` method has an additional optional argument `nu` to specify the penalty parameter for the total slackness, i.e., violation of the biconvex constraints.
+The `BiconvexRelaxProblem.solve` method has an additional optional argument `nu` to specify the penalty parameter for the total slack, i.e., violation of the biconvex constraints.

 ### Problem status